HITB-CyberWeek/hitbsecconf-ctf-2023/writeups/places/README.md

 ------|------|------|------|------|------
  +0.0 | -0.0 | FLAG | Some |  NaN |  NaN

-And that's how the merge process looks like, note that arrays of places unique by corresponding `float64` representations are the same:
+And that's what the merge process looks like, note that arrays of places unique by corresponding `float64` representations are the same:

  Operation       |  P1  |  P2  |  P3  |  P4  |  P5  | Data Type
 -----------------|------|------|------|------|------|----------------------------------